 I can’t tell you how many times I’ve heard aspiring songwriters lament that their songs are just as good or better than the songs that major artists are recording.
 They can’t understand why their songs aren’t getting the attention they deserve or being recording on records.
-Often, it leads one to question whether the system is rigged against you, or “it’s who you know and not what you know.”
+They haven’t yet grasp that songwriting is a subtle art and can lead them to question whether the system is rigged against them.

 But, as someone who’s spent many years trying to get my songs heard, and then, finally crossing over to years of major success with my music, I can tell you there are major differences in my songs from then to now.
 Huge differences.
 But, the trouble is, those differences are so subtle that they often go unnoticed.